tdjordjevski/the-little-mler-fsharp/README.md

 If you've already read [The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition), you won't get much out of this book.
 It will, however, help you start thinking about recursive types.
 For that alone, I would recommend this book (assuming you can find it at reasonable price).

-You may also be interested in [Peter Krumin's repo](https://github.com/pkrumins/the-little-mler).
+You may also be interested in [Peter Krumins' repo](https://github.com/pkrumins/the-little-mler).
 It's more thorough than mine and is written in SML.